 How to get over your ex

-If you you’re stuck in that emotional post-breakup rut, here are ten reminders to help you move forward.
+If you you’re stuck in that emotional post-breakup rut, here are 10 reminders to help you move forward and get over your ex.
 Yes, they’re common sense and fairly simple — but not always so easy to follow.

 Denial doesn’t solve anything.
 If you need to cry it out, do so.
 Or maybe you need to head to the gym and find an available punching bag.
 Be honest about your ever-changing emotions.